No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 - 1.14 Best Japanese snack flavor: Matcha Green Tea

-- 1.15 Best street food snacks: Japanese Crepes
+- 1.15 Best street food snacks: Japanese crepes

 - 2 Here are some recipes for Japanese snacks

-- 3 Homemade Japanese Pocky Snack Sticks
+- 3 Homemade Japanese Pocky stick snacks

 - 4 Why is Japanese candy so good?